sknetwork-team/scikit-network/docs/reference/basics.rst

 .. currentmodule:: sknetwork

-This module contains well-known algorithms for shortest path computation, connectedness of the graph and searches.
+This module contains well-known algorithms for shortest path computation, structure of the graph and searches (BFS, DFS).

-Many algorithms are adapted from SciPy_.
+Most algorithms are adapted from SciPy_.

 .. automodule:: sknetwork.basics